Meeky98/CST4708_Project/README.md

 # CST4708_Project
-The create account and checkout tab code for my online webstore project using C# and Microsoft Visual Studio.
+The create account and checkout tab code for my online webstore group project using C# and Microsoft Visual Studio.